al-caveman/cavemancms/content_raw/God/article.md

 definition:very_long_term_proj_def
-text      :A project $p$, that is founded by founder $x$, is said to be "a very
+text      :A project $p$ is said to be "a very long-term project'' if, and only
-           long-term project'' if, and only if, $p$ is expected to be profitable only after the death of $x$.
+           if, founder of $p$, i.e. dude $x$, knows that $p$ will be profitable only after $x$'s death.

 theorem:god_extends_optimization_scope
 text   :The probability of having person $x$ found a very long-term project is